Investigate Your Tracing Data

 The summary states the services that rely on the specific components within the trace, what the execution time was of the trace (AKA how long it took to perform), and the longest operation.

 If any component within the trace failed or did not perform as it should, you can click on that component within the diagram or the timeline and the summary section will populate with information as to why.
 You can also click on the error icon itself to view more information.

 The diagram section allows you the visualize the relationship between services, understand the order of activities in a trace, and provides a clear picture of the application's architecture.
 On a high level, it will showcase how related operations across multiple microservices connect with each other in a single trace and will display the entire route of any message sent through Kafka, RabbitMQ, SQS, and other sorts of message brokers.

-Each step in the flow is labeled numerically in the order it was performed.
 To further understand what took place in each step, simply click on the relevant component and information pertaining to the request, response, dependencies, and (occasionally) exceptions will appear.